dojo/docs/quickstart/internationalization/number-and-currency-formatting.rst

 Dates and Times
 ===============

 Unlike standard Javascript, Dojo is capable of formatting and parsing date formats for many locales, using the CLDR repository at unicode.org.
-Both the date and time portion of a JavaScript Date object may be converted to or from a String representation using these routines.
+Both the date and time portion of a JavaScript Date object may be converted to or from a String representation using the routines of `dojo.date.locale <dojo/date/locale>`_.

 For example, look at the following date formatted using the default locale for the user (in this case, English - United States) and also with a specific locale override of Chinese - PRC China:

 .. code-block :: javascript
  :linenos: